 The trust context matters.
 The academy opened as an academy converter on 1 September 2014, and it has been part of East Midlands Education Trust since its formation period.
 In practice, this tends to mean policies, safeguarding practice, and governance structures are shaped at trust level, with local leadership focused on the daily running and improvement priorities.

 This is a state school, so the focus is rightly on outcomes and progress rather than fees.
-At GCSE, the academy’s attainment data points to performance that is broadly in line with the middle of England schools, with some indicators that require careful interpretation for individual students.
+At GCSE, the academy’s latest attainment data points to performance below the national midpoint, with some indicators that require careful interpretation for individual students.

-A headline benchmark from the dataset is the FindMySchool GCSE ranking.
-Ranked 2,388th in England and 2nd in Ripley for GCSE outcomes (FindMySchool ranking, based on official data), performance sits in line with the middle 35% of schools in England (25th to 60th percentile).
+A headline benchmark is the FindMySchool GCSE ranking.
+Ranked 3,144th out of 3,895 schools academically in England and 2nd in Ripley on the local secondary table (FindMySchool ranking, based on official data), performance now sits in the lower part of the national GCSE academic table.

-The attainment picture includes an Attainment 8 score of 44.8.
+The attainment picture includes an Attainment 8 score of 44.5.
 Progress 8 is -0.21, which indicates students, on average, made below average progress from their starting points across eight subjects compared with similar pupils nationally.
-EBacc average point score is 3.91.
-(All figures are from the dataset used for FindMySchool rankings and benchmarking.)
+EBacc average point score is 3.8.

-In sixth form, the dataset suggests the academy’s A level outcomes sit below England averages.
-Ranked 2,244th in England and 1st in Ripley for A level outcomes (FindMySchool ranking, based on official data), the position reflects a below average national profile alongside a comparatively stronger standing within the immediate local area.
+In sixth form, the figures suggest the academy’s A level outcomes sit below the national midpoint.
+Ranked 1,998th out of 2,549 schools academically in England and 1st in Ripley for A level outcomes (FindMySchool ranking, based on official data), the position reflects a below average national profile alongside a comparatively stronger standing within the immediate local area.

-Grade distribution shows 1.68% at A*, 7.56% at A, and 26.89% at A*–B. The England average for A*–B is 47.2%, so the gap is significant.
-For families, that does not automatically rule the sixth form out, but it does suggest that students aiming for the most selective pathways should scrutinise subject level performance, teaching stability, and entry requirements for individual courses.
+Grade distribution shows 0% at A*, 10% at A, and 30% at A*–B. For families, that does not automatically rule the sixth form out, but it does suggest that students aiming for the most selective pathways should scrutinise subject level performance, teaching stability, and entry requirements for individual courses.

 England ranks and key metrics (where available)